m3g/packmol/README.md

 Installation of the Julia programming language and of the Julia `Packmol` package are necessary, but these follow simple instructions which are described in the link above.

-Compilation of the package, particularly on Linux platforms is, nevertheless, easy, following the instructions below.

 ### Installation from the Python Package Index

 Packmol is available for most platforms as a pre-build wheel from the Python Package Index.